-Histamine is a protein occuring in almost everywhere in the animal and plant kingdom.
-It can also naturally be found in the human body.
-In addition, it is also found in many foods, especially when mature or ferment.
+Histamine is a protein that occurs in almost everywhere in the animal and plant kingdom; it can also naturally be found in the human body.
+In addition, histamine is found in many foods, particularly when mature or fermented.

-The symptoms of an histamine intolerance are quite similar to those of an allergy.
-This includes
+The symptoms of a histamine intolerance are quite similar to those of an allergy.
+This includes:

 - Racing heart